• Skip to primary navigation

 For my graphic design goals Inkscape is the way to go.

 So how do you get Inkscape?
 It is surprisingly easy.
-Even on a Mac.
-Inkscape is designed to work with Windows-based computers so if you have a Mac, you have to download a windows-based framework called XQuartz.
+Inkscape tends to work better with Windows-based computers, but it does work on a Mac.
 That has to be open first before you can run Inkscape.
 Here's the Inkscape download.

 Now that you have Inkscape or another Illustration software, where do you go from here?